BrandonBelz/polynomials/README.md

      x^3 - 3x^2 + 4x + 7

-As of right now, the only things you can do with these polynomials is represent them as strings and add and subtract polynomials of the same degree.
+As of right now, the only things you can do with these polynomials is add, subtract, and multiply them together and with integers, as well as represent them as strings.